-Also in 1991 Sammy along with his Architecture professor and Pastor Robert Dinsmore, and Architect and Matthews resident Kevin Carpenter, founded "The Matthews Community Farmer's Market" with help from Seeds of Hope and Renfrow Hardware.
-The Matthews Community Farmer's market was the first "producer only" farmers market in the Charlotte Region.
-Sammy served as president for the first thirteen years and now serves on the Board of directors.
-Through the efforts of longtime manager Pauline Wood, and many farmers, chefs, and volunteers the Matthews Community Farmer's Market has become a valued part of the community, fulfilling it's established purpose to encourage farming in the area, and strengthen the community of Matthews.
-New Town Farms maintains its only retail outlet at The Matthews Community Farmer's Market.
+In 1991 Sammy along with Matthews resident Kevin Carpenter founded ‘The Matthews Community Farmers' Market’ with help from Charlie Thompson from The NC Council of Churches Seeds of Hope Farmers Market Project, and David Blackley of Renfrow Hardware.
+The Matthews Community Farmers' market was the first "producer only" farmers' market in the Charlotte region.
+Sammy served as president for the first thirteen years and has served on the board of directors for over 30 years.
+Through the efforts of amazing market managers, many farmers, chefs, and volunteers, the market has become a valued part of the community, fulfilling its mission to encourage farming in the area, and strengthen the community of Matthews.
+It was voted #1 market in NC in 2022 2023 by The American Farmland Trust.
+New Town Farms maintains it's only retail outlet at The Matthews Community Farmers' Market.

 We began selling to area restaurants in the mid 90’s, working with Charlotte chefs who had an appreciation for locally grown organic food.
 These chefs have been integral in educating people about agricultural issues through their craft.
 Working with these talented and committed chefs has been a source of inspiration and lifelong friendships.